TH1485/pimatic-tado/README.md

 Currently Support for:
 - Tado temperature and humidity readout via the public preview api.

-**This plugin is baesed on node-tado (https://github.com/dVelopment/node-tado)
+**This plugin is based on node-tado (https://github.com/dVelopment/node-tado)

 ###  Installation on Raspberry PI